 - 7 carrots halved (just cut the whole carrots in half so they easily fit in the pot)

 - 2 TB flour such as: all-purpose or einkorn flour

-- 1 cup red wine any red wine works here
+- 1 cup red wine any red wine works, no need for anything costly

 - 1 cup chicken broth or beef broth/stock